lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_1.md

 `@script`
-Remember, research questions are restricted by both study design and the data collected.
+Something to keep in mind.
+Research questions are limited by both study design and the type of data collected.
 Cohorts are observational studies, so questions on causes are nearly impossible to answer.
 Cohorts are about people with common characteristics, so you can't answer questions outside the group that is studied.

 For prospective cohorts, there is a defined study timeframe, so we can't answer questions outside this time.
 Finally, exposure measurements may be unreliable, or participant data may not be consistently collected, which will make your answer biased.